PabloBorda/smartfiller-chrome/README.md

 Learns as you fill forms, you will never have to type the same thing twice.
-Check our perfomance ideas, to understand my goal.
+Check our perfomance metrics, to understand my goal.

 CHANGELOG  v1.1
 ---------------